Nov 5 (Reuters) - Some U.S. stocks on the move on Monday:

 (For more market insights, including options activity, click on STXNEWS/US; for the day ahead newsletter, link.reuters.com/mex49s)

-U.S. stocks slipped in low volume as traders awaited Tuesday's U.S. election to place bets on sectors seen performing better under one or the other political party.
-The Dow Jones industrial average was down 0.36 percent, the S&P 500 down 0.38 percent and the Nasdaq Composite was down 0.09 percent.
+U.S. stocks were flat to slightly lower in thin trading on Monday a day before the presidential election as traders were reluctant to place bets until the winner of the very close race is known.
+The Dow Jones industrial average was down 0.12 percent, the S&P 500 down 0.12 percent and the Nasdaq Composite was up 0.16 percent.

 The electronic components maker reported higher third-quarter results, helped by a ramp-up in production of its LCD modules used in tablets and smartphones.